samboy/MaraDNS/deadwood-github/doc/Deadwood.md

 connect to to get an answer closer to our desired answer.

 As of Deadwood 3.5.0004, it is no longer needed to increase maximum_cache_elements to store root_server entries.

-Please be aware that this parameter is deprecated.
-While there are no plans to remove this parameter, Deadwood is no longer being updated to resolve DNS resolution issues when using root_servers to resolve names on the internet.
-Please use upstream_servers instead.

 ## source_ip4